sauxpa/starter-academic/content/post/markov_epidemic/index.md

 A very attractive aspect of stochastic simulation is the ability to perform numerical experiments.
 However, the topic of random processes over networks has been studied a lot on the theoretical side as well.
 A few selected references include :

-* [Virus Spreads in Networks](https://www.nas.ewi.tudelft.nl/people/Piet/papers/IEEEToN_virusspread.pdf) by Van Mieghem et al., which formalizes the definition of epidemic as a Markov process on the configuration space,
+* [Virus Spreads in Networks](https://www.nas.ewi.tudelft.nl/people/Piet/papers/IEEEToN_virusspread.pdf) by Van Mieghem et al., which formalises the definition of epidemic as a Markov process on the configuration space,

 * [The Effect of Network Topology on the Spread of Epidemics](https://people.maths.bris.ac.uk/~maajg/infocom-worm.pdf) by Massoulié et al., which exhibits a phase transition between short-lived and long-lived epidemics in terms of the transition rates and the adjacency spectral radius of the network,